 To realize these benefits trees must be properly selected, planted, maintained, and ultimately, removed and replaced.

-For municipalities, homeowners, estate and property managers, or anyone charged with the maintenance and risk management of trees, we offer a full range of Consulting Arborist and Urban Forestry Services including:
+For municipalities, homeowners, estate and property managers, or anyone charged with the maintenance and risk management of trees, Mr. Plunkett performs a comprehensive range of Consulting Arborist and Urban Forestry Services including:

 When a tree shows signs of stress or decline, such as thin or off-color foliage, branch tip dieback, or early fall color, quickly and accurately determining the cause is vital to increasing the tree's chance of recovery.
 Whether the problem is an insect, disease, or site factors, ISA Board Certified Master Arborist Christian Plunkett, will identify the underlying cause of the disorder and make expert recommendations for effective treatments based on his 14 years of plant health care education, experience and training.

-Since we do not perform any of the treatments, or other general tree care services, that may be recommended, any conflict of interest concerns that tree owners might have about accepting tree care advice directly from the service provider are eliminated.
-Tree owners who retain our consulting services can be sure that they are receiving a truly objective, independent opinion from an expert diagnostician.
+Since Mr. Plunkett does not perform any of the treatments, or other general tree care services, that may be recommended, any conflict of interest concerns that tree owners might have about accepting tree care advice directly from the service provider are eliminated.
+Tree owners who retain Mr. Plunkett's consulting services can be sure that they are receiving a truly objective, independent opinion from an expert diagnostician.

 Living with trees, and enjoying the many benefits that they provide, requires also accepting a certain degree of risk.
 All trees will eventually fall down and both private property owners, and municipal governments, have a responsibility to manage tree-related risk.
 Having a well-documented inspection program of the trees on your property, designed to identify any structural problems of the crown, trunk or roots, will not only reduce the risk of living near trees, but will help limit tree-related liability as well.
 Mr. Plunkett is Tree Risk Assessment Qualified (TRAQ) by the International Society of Arboriculture.

 Depending on the tree species, condition, and location, a tree may have no monetary value at all, or it may be valued at tens of thousands of dollars.
-We use industry recognized methods of tree appraisal, as described by the Guide for Plant Appraisal, 9th ed., authored by the Council of Tree and Landscape Appraisers, (CTLA) to determine the value of a tree.
+Mr. Plunkett uses industry recognized methods of tree appraisal, as described by the Guide for Plant Appraisal, 9th ed., authored by the Council of Tree and Landscape Appraisers, (CTLA) to determine the value of a tree.
 These methods of appraising tree value have been accepted by insurance companies and many courts of law.

 Construction occurring near trees must be carefully planned to limit soil compaction and root damage, as well as broken branches and trunk abrasion, if the trees on site are to be retained.
-We work with developers and construction companies to determine how to best preserve desired trees during site development, working with contractors from the planning stage, until construction is complete.
+Mr. Plunkett works with developers and construction companies to determine how to best preserve desirable trees during site development, working with contractors from the planning stage, until construction is complete.

-We use GPS and GIS systems, along with traditional tree inventory equipment and methods, to accurately define the quantity, composition, and condition of the trees in a community or estate, allowing for management decisions to be made based on accurate and up to date information.
+Mr. Plunkett uses GPS and GIS systems, along with traditional tree inventory equipment and methods, to accurately document the quantity, composition, and condition of the trees in a community or on an estate, allowing for management decisions to be made based on accurate and up to date information.
 The first step in developing any Community Forestry Management Plan is to conduct a tree inventory.

 Properly written specifications help ensure that planting, and other tree care work, is performed in a systematic and consistent manner.
-We start with the ANSI A300 Tree Care Standards and tailor your specifications to your individual situation.
+Mr. Plunkett starts with the ANSI A300 Tree Care Standards and tailors your specifications to your individual situation.